mukamisha/DelanieProject/README.md

     * JAVASCRIPT.
     * JQUERY.
 ## BDD
-    * you enter your name
+    *you enter your name.
-    * enter your email
+    *enter your email.
-    * type your comment in the text-area
+    *type your comment in the text-area.
-    * once you submit your commment we will notify you with an alert message,to comfirm you that we have received your feedback.
+    *once you submit your commment we will notify you with an alert message to comfirm you, that we have received your feedback.

-## THIS IS MY PROJECT LINK
+## This is my project link
 https://mukamisha.github.io/DelanieProject/

 ## SUPPORT AND CONTACT
-email:mukamishajacky97@gmail.com
+email:mukamishajacky97@gmail.com.
 ## LISENCE
 lisenced by copyright@2019.